troglobit/troglobit.github.io/_posts/2016-08-18-live-kvm-migration-with-virt-manager.markdown

 ## Checklist

-1. Make sure the libvirt/virt-manager versions are the same.
-   I tried setting migration between CentOS 7.2 and and Ubuntu LTS 16.04 which turned out to be a mess of incompatibilities.
-I now run Ubuntu on the servers as well and everything interoperates fine.
+1. Make sure the libvirt versions are the same.
+I tried setting up migration between CentOS 7.2 and and Ubuntu LTS 16.04 which turned out to be a mess of insurmountably incompatibilities.
+I now run Ubuntu on everything, including the servers, and now it works fine.
 2. Set up NFS for the backend store of `/var/lib/libvirt/images`.
 Make sure to export the share properly, I tried first with my ReadyNAS, but couldn't set up root access (defaulted to nobody).